Paul Revere: Legacy

 After Revere's death, the family business was taken over by his oldest surviving son, Joseph Warren Revere.
 The copper works founded in 1801 continues today as the Revere Copper Company, with manufacturing divisions in Rome, New York, and New Bedford, Massachusetts.

 Revere's original silverware, engravings, and other works are highly regarded today, and can be found on display in museums including the Museum of Fine Arts, Boston and the Metropolitan Museum of Art.
 The Revere Bell, presented in 1843 to the Church of St. Andrew in Singapore by his daughter, Mrs. Maria Revere Balestier, wife of American consul Joseph Balestier, is now displayed in the National Museum of Singapore.
 This is the only bell cast by the Revere foundry that is outside the United States.
 For a time, it was displayed behind velvet ropes in the foyer of the United States Embassy in Singapore.

 The communities of Revere, Massachusetts, and Revere, Minnesota, bear his name, as do Revere Beach in Revere, Massachusetts; Revere Avenue in The Bronx, New York City; Paul Revere Road in Arlington, Massachusetts; and Paul Revere Apartments in Seattle.

 A 25-cent 1958 U.S. postage stamp in the Liberty Series honors Paul Revere, featuring the portrait by Gilbert Stuart.
 He also appears on the $5,000 Series EE U.S. Savings Bond.

 Ryan Reynolds released a Mint Mobile commercial that features Avery Revere, a direct descent of Paul Revere.

 Paul Revere Mall is a corridor located in Boston's North End behind Old North Church.
 It features the Equestrian statue of Paul Revere by Cyrus Edwin Dallin.

 In popular culture

 In episode 8 of the 2nd season of the US TV show The West Wing (1999–2006), Paul Revere is named as the manufacturer of president Bartlet's knife-set he presents to Charlie, his personal aide.

 Revere appears in the 2012 video game Assassin's Creed III and is portrayed by Bruce Dinsmore.
 He is fictitiously depicted riding alongside the game's protagonist, Ratonhnaké:ton, to alert the colonial militias.

+In Harry Chapin's 14 minute song "There Only Was One Choice" (1977), Paul Revere is referenced in the line: "His voice was Chicken Little's, but he's hearing Paul Revere."
+The lyric draws a contrast between the panicked alarmism of the fictional Chicken Little and Revere's historical role as a measured and heroic messenger, emphasizing Revere as a figure who communicates urgent warning responsibly rather than through fear.

+Sylvester Stallone voiced Revere in the animated series Liberty's Kids.

 Michael Raymond-James portrayed Revere on the 2015 History miniseries Sons of Liberty.

+Revere is mentioned in the lyrics of Bob Dylan's 1965 song "Tombstone Blues".

+Revere is mentioned numerous times in the lyrics of Noah Kahan's 2023 song "Paul Revere".